The planning system

-Each council prepares and adopts documents called development plans, consisting of maps and written policies, which show where and in what quantity various types of development will be permitted.
+Each council prepares and adopts a development plan.
+The plan includes maps and written policies, which show where and in what quantity the council will allow development .

-The council also administers a development management system to make sure that proposed development conforms to the development plan, current planning policies and other material considerations.
+Councils also administer a development management system to make sure proposed development conforms to the development plan, current planning policies and other material considerations.

-The development management system helps to balance the need for uses of land and buildings such as homes, offices, factories and schools with our wish to protect and improve the environment.
+The development management system helps balance the need to use land and buildings for homes, offices, factories and schools with a responsibility to protect and improve the environment.

 Getting development management advice

-If you have any queries about a particular proposal, the first thing to do is to contact your local council.
-Contact details for local area planning offices can be found using the attached link:
+If you have any queries about a particular proposal, contact your local council.

 General development plan advice

-Development Plans set out how an area should look in the future by deciding what type and scale of development should be encouraged and where it should be located.
-They tell the general public, statutory authorities, developers and other interested bodies of the policy framework and land use proposals that will guide development decisions within their local area.
+Development plans set out how an area should look in the future by deciding type, scale and location of development to be encouraged.
+The plans tell the public, authorities, developers and other interested bodies of the policy framework and land use proposals that will guide development decisions in their area.